Arnklit/Waterways/README.md

 - *Albedo* - Subcategory for the albedo parameters.
     - *Color* - The two colours of the water mixed based on the depth set in *Depth*.
-    - *Depth* - The water depth at which the far color of the gradient is returned.
+    - *Depth* - The water depth at which the far colour of the gradient is returned.
     - *Depth Curve* - The interpolation curve used for the depth gradient.

-- *Transparency* - Subcategory ofr the transparency parameters.
+- *Transparency* - Subcategory for the transparency parameters.
     - *Clarity* - How far light can travel in the water before only returning the albedo colour.
     - *Depth Curve* - The interpolation curve used for the clarity depth.
-    - *Refraction* - How much the background get's bent by the water shape.
+    - *Refraction* - How much the background gets bent by the water shape.

 - *Foam* - Subcategory for the foam options.
-    - *Albedo* - The colour of the foam.
+    - *Color* - The colour of the foam.
     - *Ammount* - Controls the foam cutoff in the shader, you may have to use the foam baking setting to change the amount of foam further.
 See below.
     - *Steepness* - Gives the option to add in foam where the river is steep.
     - *Smoothness* - Controls how the foam layers are combined to give a sharper or softer look.